ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   ![](img/dss1.png)

 - Apply the scripts listed [here](https://github.com/ccfrauasgr2/pet-detection/tree/main/scripts/jiva):
-  - The script `jivaVolumePolicy.yaml` creates a Jiva Volume Policy in which various policies for provisioning Jiva Volumes are declared.
-The policies declared in this script are [Replica STS Pod Anti-Affinity](https://github.com/openebs/jiva-operator/blob/0b3ead63dffddd36c80a4ba8de5a24a470cd6feb/docs/tutorials/policies.md#replica-sts-pod-anti-affinity) and [Target Pod Affinity](https://github.com/openebs/jiva-operator/blob/0b3ead63dffddd36c80a4ba8de5a24a470cd6feb/docs/tutorials/policies.md#target-pod-affinity).
+  - The script `jivaVolumePolicy.yaml` creates a Jiva Volume Policy in which policies for provisioning Jiva Volumes are declared.
+We use only one policy which is [Target Pod Affinity](https://github.com/openebs/jiva-operator/blob/0b3ead63dffddd36c80a4ba8de5a24a470cd6feb/docs/tutorials/policies.md#target-pod-affinity).

     ```
     kubectl apply -f jivaVolumePolicy.yaml